Tenato logo

 When I came out of business school with my marketing degree and and shiny new briefcase, I expected a glamorous job in marketing.
 The job I ended up with was essentially sales.
 (Incidentally the briefcase was also stolen!).
 But I soon learned to love the role, and realized just how crucial it was.
 I found my stride dealing with all sorts of people, and enjoyed the “hunting” aspect of creating and landing new accounts.

 After a few years however, I grew frustrated.
-The sales career I was in had created some natural limitations to what I felt was my vast potential in life – two key ones, specifically.
+My sales career had natural limitations to what I felt was my vast potential in life – two key ones, specifically.
 And these are the same roadblocks I’ve witnessed in the careers of many salespeople.
 Here’s what I mean.

 Limitation 1: You’re Only as Good as Your Employer